Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 - The Huskies have been underdogs by 15.5 points or more four times this season and have covered the spread twice.

-- UConn's games this season have gone over the total in two out of seven opportunities (28.6%).
+- UConn's games this year have hit the over on two of seven set point totals (28.6%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.